 Trust me — “Because its trustless, its trustworthy”

 The transactions for goods and services bought or sold using digital currencies are not processed through a centralized authority, or clearing house.
 A Bitcoin transaction is processed through the Blockchain, which acts similar to a third party clearing house except that the clearing (or reconciliation and verification of transactions) component is entirely M2M on the Blockchain (i.e., direct).

 Cryptographic software validates each transaction through a process referred to as mining where participants compete to make records by solving computationally complex cryptographic problems.
 In the transactional validation process, transactions are time-stamped via a hash algorithm which creates an ongoing chain, and a decentralized digital and permanent record (the ledger) that theoretically cannot be altered or eliminated.
 A proof-of-work concept records the transactions chronologically and publicly.
 The shared public distributed ledger is the Blockchain.
 The Blockchain, by design, prevents anyone from double-spending, and therefore using digital currencies they do not own.

 Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are in our view, “designed to be trustless and therefore they are trustworthy.”
 Each time I say that at a global conference, people later ask me to drill down on what that means exactly.
 So, what I mean by that is that they are designed with a lack of trust in respect of all its users (me, you and the system), which makes the system trustworthy.
-Not everyone in the distributed ledger tech space agrees with me on this point, however, if you read the White Paper from Satoshi Nakamoto on the technology of Bitcoin, it appears evident to me that part of what he was attempting to accomplish was to facilitate online gambling, and Bitcoin makes sense to those of us in the online gambling space, more than any other space.
+Not everyone in the distributed ledger tech space agrees with us on this point, however, if you read the White Paper from Satoshi Nakamoto on the technology of Bitcoin, it appears evident to me that part of what he was attempting to accomplish was to facilitate online gambling, and Bitcoin makes sense to those of us in the online gambling space, more than any other space.